SuLab/DrugMechDB/README.md

 to vary the targets and diseases treated.

 Paths were derived from free-text descriptions found on DrugBank, Wikipeida and within literature.
-Concepts within the text were then normalzed to a concpet type (Drug, Protein, Pathway, etc) and relationships between the concepts were determined from the source.
-Finally concepts were mapped to an identifier depending on the concepty type according to the following table:
+Concepts within the text were then normalized to a concept type (Drug, Protein, Pathway, etc) and relationships between the concepts were determined from the source.
+Finally concepts were mapped to an identifier depending on the concept type according to the following table:

 |Concept Type | Identifier Source|